qbead/qbeadWebsite/content/book/sight.md

 </script>
 </div>

 This will allow us to program the SpinWheel to display beautiful colorful patterns (while using only a small set of hardware components).
-0-255 is the range used by the SpinWheel for the minimum and maximum of red, green, and blue allowed in the mixture (While these numbers look strange to a human, computers use only 1's and 0's, where 0-255 is a nice, round number!).
+0-255 is the range used by the SpinWheel for the minimum and maximum of red, green, and blue allowed in the mixture (while these numbers look strange to a human, computers use only 1's and 0's, where 0-255 is a nice, round number!).
 If you do not have a SpinWheel at hand, you can program the virtual one further down on this page.

-Now let's start programming the SpinWheel to light up a specific color!
+Now let's start programming the SpinWheel to light up in a specific color!
 You can use the code shown below.
-First, pick a color you like by changing the sliders above (for instance, I like this purple `(195,0,255)`), and you can make the large LEDs on the SpinWheel show that color by editing the code and uploading it to the SpinWheel or running it on the virtual SpinWheel below.
-By changing the values in `SpinWheel.setLargeLEDsUniform(...)` you can have the animation light up in the desired color.
+First, pick a color you like by changing the sliders above (for instance, we like this purple `(195,0,255)`), and you can make the large LEDs on the SpinWheel display that color by editing the code and uploading it to the SpinWheel or running it on the virtual SpinWheel below.
+By changing the values in `SpinWheel.setLargeLEDsUniform(...)` you can have the animation light up in your desired color.

-If you have trouble understanding the commands below, be sure to read our [quick start guide](/quickstart) and, if necessary, some of the Computer Science 101 sections.
+If you have trouble understanding the commands below, be sure to read our [quick start guide](/quickstart).
+You can read even more in some of the Computer Science 101 sections.

 ```cpp
 #include "SpinWearables.h"